Roger Chanoine

-Roger Chanoine Jr. (September 11, 1976 – July 14, 2016) was a professional American football player who was an offensive tackle in the National Football League (NFL) between 1998 and 2002, appearing primarily for the Cleveland Browns.
+Roger Chanoine Jr. (September 11, 1976 – July 14, 2016) was an American professional football player who was an offensive tackle in the National Football League (NFL) between 1998 and 2002, appearing primarily for the Cleveland Browns.

 Biography

+Born in Newark, New Jersey, Chanoine was raised in Linden, New Jersey, and played prep football at Linden High School.

 Chanoine played on the offensive line with the Temple University football team between 1994 and 1997.
 He went undrafted after college and he joined the St. Louis Rams as a free agent in 1998.
 He signed with the Cleveland Browns the next year.
 Of his 18 career games started, 16 of them came in the 2001 season, when he was the right tackle for the Browns.
 He split the 2002 season between the Browns and the Jacksonville Jaguars.